Interpretable Complex-Valued Neural Networks for Privacy Protection: Experiments

+\textit{Original DNNs (baseline 1):} The original DNN without any revision was taken as the first baseline network.
+For ease of presentation, we also divided the original DNNs into the encoder, the processing module, and the decoder.
+The division of modules for original DNNs was the same as that for complex-valued DNNs.

-In the second baseline network, we injected noises to the features released by the ``encryption'' module.
-The quotes indicate that there was no actual encryption going on, but the noisy feature $a+\gamma\cdot\epsilon$ was fed to the next layer instead of $a$, serving as a perturbation-based privacy-preserving method.
-Here $\epsilon$ represented a high-dimensional random noise vector with the same average activation magnitude as $a$.
-We set $\gamma=0.5,1.0,2.0$ respectively, indicating the low, medium, and high levels of noises.
+\textit{Noisy DNNs (baseline 2):} Based on the original DNNs, we injected noise right after the encoder module, which was given as $a+\gamma\cdot\epsilon$ (we set $\gamma=0.5,1.0,2.0$).
+The noisy feature was fed to the processing module instead of $a$, as shown in the second row of Fig.~\ref{fig:baseline}.
+Here $\epsilon$ represents a high-dimensional random noise with the same average magnitude as $a$.

-Owing to the adversarial-learning module, the complex-valued neural network consisted of additional layers which may affect the task performance.
-To enable a fair comparison, our third baseline network structure was constructed by adding layers, which were the same as the adversarial-learning module but did not contain the adversarial-learning loss.

-To test the privacy-protection performance, we mimicked an adversary trying to reconstruct the input from features released by the encryption module.
-In the experiments, we respectively trained decoder networks for each group of neural networks shown in Fig.~\ref{fig:baseline}.
-The decoder network followed the structure as described in Section~\ref{sec:implement}, but took the input-feature pairs as inputs.
-For the complex-valued neural network, we applied the two decoding strategies $\text{dec}(\Re[x\exp(-i\hat{\theta})])$ and $\text{dec}(x)$, as introduced in Section~\ref{sec:dec} to reconstruct the input.

-Adversary decoders can be learned as follows.
-An adversary can prepare a set of training samples, and repeatedly send each training sample $I$ several times to our encryption module to retrieve the corresponding encrypted features for $I$.
-Theoretically, the true phase $\theta^{*}$ and the original feature $a$ can be recovered.
-Given $I$, $a$, and $\theta^{*}$, a decoder can be learned to invert features.
+\textit{DNNs with additional layers (baseline 3):} Since the encoder was based on GAN, additional layers needed to be added, when we revised the DNN.
+We chose a GAN which incorporated a generator consisting of a convolutional layer with $3\times3\times K$ filters, and a discriminator composed by a convolutional layer as well as a fully-connected layer.
+We designed this baseline for fair comparison, because additional layers in GAN, although without adversarial loss, would incur model structure changes.
+Its structure is illustrated by the third row of Fig.~\ref{fig:baseline}.